-On the left is a crocheted hamburger, complete with pickles I made up myself, and on the right is a doll I made freeform.
+On the left is a crocheted hamburger, complete with pickles I made up myself and on the right is a doll I made freeform, without a pattern.
 I wanted it to be an elephant, but we ended up just calling it a bunni-phant.

 In addition to the knitted sweater, I am working on two crocheted blankets.

 The first is using a more delicate fingering weight yarn.
 To give you a sense of the difference, here is a photo that contains the lighter weight yarn next to the standard 4 weight/worsted weight yarn.